hpssjellis/phonegap-app-star-track/README.md

 1. `phonegap create myframe7 --template phonegap-template-framework7`
 1. `phonegap create myblank --template blank`
 1. `phonegap create myhello --template hello-world`
-1. `phonegap create myreact--template react-hot-loader`
+1. `phonegap create myreact --template react-hot-loader`

 Note: If you get an error running cloud9serve.js make sure you don't have it running in another terminal.
 Stop the other terminal with ctrl-C first.